Sleeping in Airports

 3. Shop

-ShoppingShopping is a serious activity here, with seemingly endless Duty Free areas and a whole host of international boutiques.
-Pick up some local goods, like dry fruits or chocolate – they make great souvenirs for friends, or just a yummy snack for yourself.
+ShoppingShopping is a serious activity here, with endless Duty-free areas and international boutiques.
+Pick up local goods, like dry fruits or chocolate – they make great souvenirs for friends or just a yummy snack for yourself.
 A unique shopping opportunity is buying raffle tickets.
 The airport regularly raffles off cash, gold, and luxury cars, so try your luck!

 4. Go sightseeing

 Layover SightseeingDXB is located just a few minutes from the Dubai city centre.
-Combined with easy transit options and a layover of at least 5 hours, checking out the city may be the best way for your to pass the time until your next flight.
-You have a couple options for sightseeing:
+With easy transit options and a layover of at least 5 hours, checking out the city may be the best way to pass the time until your next flight.
+You have a couple of options for sightseeing:

 Tours

 Join a tour.
-Plenty of tour operators offer half- or full-day excursions in and around the city.
+Many tour operators offer half or full-day excursions in and around the city.
 City highlight tours stop by the Burj Khalifa and other top attractions.

 Independent

-Do it yourself.
-The Dubai Metro has two lines that service T1 and T3 at the airport, connecting with the city centre.
+If you prefer to do it yourself, the Dubai Metro has two lines that service T1 and T3 at the airport, connecting with the city centre.
 Opt for the Gold Class front-row carriage for a panoramic view of the city’s vast architecture.
 Taxis and buses are also readily available.

 Once in the city centre, there’s plenty to explore.
-Dubai offers many attractions with descriptions like “the largest of its kind” or “first in the world”.
+Dubai offers many attractions with descriptions like “the largest of its kind” or “first in the world.”
 A visit to the top of the Burj Khalifa, the tallest building in the world, takes about 1 hour.
-The Dubai Mall is an outrageous and impressive mall with over 1,000 shops, plus skating rinks, interactive arcades and playing areas, and countless restaurants.
+The Dubai Mall is outrageous and impressive, with over 1,000 shops, skating rinks, interactive arcades and playing areas, and countless restaurants.
 Even if you’re not a shopper, it’s a must-see.
-With a little more time, head to Old Dubai to see the traditional souks, marketplaces that sell a bevy of local goods.
+With a little more time, head to Old Dubai to see the traditional souks and marketplaces that sell a bevy of local goods.

 Our Dubai Airport Layover Sightseeing article provides more ideas and details.